 COME AND STAY IN 4 STAR SELF-CATERING COTTAGES

 We offer you a choice of properties, properly furnished and equipped for a comfortable holiday.
 Our properties have magnificent views and are available all-year-round; they are inexpensive in summer and amazing value in winter, ranging from £255 for a 5 night stay to as little as £655 for a full four weeks.
-Christmas and New Year cost a little more, but are still available.
+We are taking bookings for all dates in 2017 and provisional reservations for both 2018 and 2019.
 For full details, including tariff and availability chart, just follow this link::

 WHEN YOU ARE HERE, JOIN US IN 2017: FERN APPRECIATION WALKS

 FIND OUT ABOUT COLONSAY'S FESTIVAL OF SPRING 2017